IT’S A BEST BUY BECAUSE:

 The CX-5 is Mazda’s compact crossover SUV.
 It comes in front- and all-wheel-drive versions and offers two-row seating for 5 passengers.
 Three trim levels are offered: Sport, Touring and Grand Touring.
-Sports have a 155-horsepower 2.0-liter 4-cylinder; Tourings and Grand Tourings have a new-for-2014 2.5-liter 4-cylinder with 184 hp.
+Sports have a 155-horsepower 2.0-liter 4-cylinder; Tourings and Grand Tourings have a 2.5-liter 4-cylinder with 184 hp.
 The front-drive Sport model is available with a manual transmission; all others come with automatic.
 CX-5 incorporates Mazda’s various SKYACTIV technologies, which include engine and transmission advancements along with optimization of other systems to produce increased fuel efficiency.

 The EPA rates the front-drive CX-5 Sport at 26 mpg city/35 mpg highway with the 6-speed manual transmission and 26 city/32 highway with the automatic.
 The all-wheel-drive Sport is rated at 25 city/31 highway.
 Touring and Grand Touring models suffer only a slight EPA-rating penalty, checking in at 25/32 in front-wheel-drive form and 24/30 with all-wheel drive.

 In Consumer Guide® testing, a manual-transmission Sport averaged 30.3 mpg.
 A front-drive 2.0-liter automatic Sport averaged 29.3 mpg in mostly highway driving.
 An all-wheel-drive Grand Touring returned 26.6 mpg in mixed driving.
 Note that front-wheel-drive CX-5s use a 14.8-gallon fuel tank, while all-wheel-drive models have a 15.3-gallon capacity.
 All CX-5s use regular-grade gasoline.

-Last year, the 2013 Mazda CX-5 garnered a Consumer Guide® Best Buy award for its impressive fuel economy, fun-to-drive character, and all-around value.
-One of our few quibbles with the vehicle was its adequate-but-middling acceleration.
-Mazda addresses that issue for 2014 with a more-powerful 2.5-liter engine for Touring and Grand Touring models.
-We’re also impressed that the new 2.5 engine’s fuel-economy ratings are only 1-2 mpg less than the 2.0’s, and it provides noticeably better acceleration.
+The Mazda CX-5 has been a perennial Consumer Guide® Best Buy award winner for its impressive fuel economy, fun-to-drive character, and all-around value.
+We feel it’s worth the extra money to step up to a Touring or Grand Touring model to get the 2.5-liter engine.
+Its fuel-economy ratings are only 1-2 mpg less than the 2.0’s, and it provides noticeably better acceleration.
 Still, any CX-5 feels sportier than its main rivals, with little penalty in ride quality or overall practicality.
-For 2014, it remains a Best Buy.

 |DRIVE WHEELS||Front or All-Wheel Drive|